timarney/react-app-rewired/README.md

 # Rewire Your App ☠

-⚠️ As of Create React App 2.0 this repo is "lightly" maintained mostly by the community at this point.
+As of Create React App 2.0 this repo is "lightly" maintained mostly by the community at this point.

-By using this package your taking control of the config.
+⚠️ **Please Note:**

+> By doing this you're breaking the ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
+That is to say you now "own" the configs. **No support** will be provided.
+Proceed with caution.

 "Stuff can break" — Dan Abramov https://twitter.com/dan_abramov/status/1045809734069170176